mcaliman/mcaliman.github.io/_posts/computer-science/2007-01-01-linux-du-command.md

 ---
 layout: post
-lang: it
+lang: en
-title:  "Linux: il comando du"
+title:  "Linux: The du command"
 excerpt: ""
 category: computer-science
 date:   2007-01-01 22:45:33
+modified: 2023-03-19
 tags: [Linux]
 comments: true
 share: true
 ---

-il comando `du` mostra lo spazio disco usato.

-Uso:
+The `du` command shows the disk space used.

+Use:
 {% highlight bash %}
 du -s -h .
 {% endhighlight %}
-Dove:
+Where:

 `-s` indica --summarise display only a total for each argument.